-- · identifying individuals qualified to become members of our board; - recommending to our board persons to be nominated for election as directors and to each of the committees of our board; - · developing and recommending to our board corporate governance principles; and - · overseeing an evaluation of our board.
+- · identifying individuals qualified to become members of our board; - · recommending to our board persons to be nominated for election as directors and to each of the committees of our board; - · developing and recommending to our board corporate governance principles; and - · overseeing an evaluation of our board.

-Our nominating and governance committee met six times and acted by written consent once in 2019.
+Our nominating and governance committee met six times and did not act by written consent in 2020.